 Another contradiction that amazes us.
 The settings window is constructed in quite a good way — it is modal.
 It means that you can open settings, do what you need and close the window (the main program is unavailable during these actions).
-Such window is the only one.
+Such a window is the only one.

-The program itself is a big number of windows for various actions: separate dialogues, conferences, common chat room, user information, etc. All those windows are located on your desktop and you have to close them one by one.
+The program itself is a big number of windows for various actions: separate dialogues, conferences, common chat rooms, user information, etc. All those windows are located on your desktop and you have to close them one by one.

 2.8.
 Impossible to send images to chat